ryanstraits/ryanstraits.github.io/_posts/2018-05-07-part-2-middling-age.md

 Though the idea of swimming across a lake was daunting, it also sounded pretty fun.
 Before the idea of competing in a triathlon was presented to me, I had already been thinking that maybe swimming would be a decently viable fitness avenue for me to start exploring.
 It's a great cardiovascular workout and uses nearly every major muscle group while also staying very low impact.
 It helped that our gym at the time also had a nicely maintained lap pool.
 So I had that extra wind in my sails before I even started training.

-So I first planned out an extensive training regimen in a spreadsheet.
+So to get started, I first planned out an extensive training regimen in a spreadsheet.
 I enlisted the help of a friend who regularly competes in triathlons to teach me how to _actually_ swim.
 And I started documenting my journey on <a href="https://www.instagram.com/triingryan" target="_blank">Instagram</a> for accountability.
 I thought I was getting off to a pretty great start.

 And then, as they say, life happened.